How Many Cups Make Up A Quart

 Q: Is there a difference between a liquid quart and a dry quart?

 A: Yes, there is a difference, although it's more significant with other units like pints.
 While both liquid and dry quarts contain the same number of cups (4), a dry quart measures a slightly larger volume.
-However, for most practical purposes, especially in cooking, the difference is negligible.
+Still, for most practical purposes, especially in cooking, the difference is negligible.

 Q: How many fluid ounces are in a quart?